Ergodic Theory on Stationary Random Graphs

 In this section, we extend a well-known result on groups first proved in \cite{Ave74} relating Poisson boundary to entropy of a group.
-Here we adapt the proof of \cite[Theorem 1]{KV83} in the case of group (see also \cite{KW02} in the case of homogeneous graphs).
-We basically follow the argument using \emph{expectation} of entropy.
+Here we adapt the proof which was given in \cite[Theorem 1]{KV83} in the case of groups (see also \cite{KW02} in the case of homogeneous graphs).
+We basically follow the argument of \cite{KV83} using \emph{expectation} of entropy.
 The stationarity of the underlying random graph together with the Markov property of the simple random walk will replace homogeneity of the graph.
 We introduce the \emph{mean entropy} of the random walk and prove some useful lemmas.
-Then we derive the main results of this Section.
+Then we derive the main results of this section.